papivot/k8s-operations/Moving to Distroless.md

 ---
 ## Distroless build

 While using a distroless image build the container image, one does not have access to any shell commands and package manager binaries.
 In the above Dockerfile, the following commands would not work - `apk`, `mkdir`, `chmod`,`adduser`, `pip`.
-These requirements have to be achieved by  using a stepped build.
+These requirements have to be achieved by  using a [multi-staged build](https://docs.docker.com/develop/develop-images/multistage-build/).
+Multi-Stage builds allow you to `build` the program in one container image, and copy over only the artifacts required from the first container image to a target image, which is what is used to run your program.

 The new Dockerfile (with line numbers for reference below) that was used is as follows -